-In order to promote patient well-being, professionals shall:
+Principle I: In order to promote patient well-being, the diagnostic medical sonographer shall:

-- Provide information about the procedure and the reason that it is being done. - Respond to patient's concerns and questions. - Respect the patient's self-determination and the right to refuse the procedure. - Recognize the patient's individuality and provide care in a non-judgmental and nondiscriminatory manner. - Promote the privacy, dignity and comfort of the patient and his/her family. - Protect the confidentiality of acquired patient information. - Strive to ensure patient safety.
+- A. Provide information to the patient about the purpose of the sonography procedure and respond to the patient's questions and concerns. - B. Respect the patient's autonomy and the right to refuse the procedure. - C. Recognize the patient's individuality and provide care in a non-judgmental and non-discriminatory manner. - D. Promote the privacy, dignity and comfort of the patient by thoroughly explaining the examination, patient positioning and implementing proper draping techniques. - E. Maintain confidentiality of acquired patient information, and follow national patient privacy regulations as required by the "Health Insurance Portability and Accountability Act of 1996 (HIPAA)." - F. Promote patient safety during the provision of sonography procedures and while the patient is in the care of the diagnostic medical sonographer.

-To promote the highest level of competent practice, professionals shall:
+Principle II: To promote the highest level of competent practice, diagnostic medical sonographers shall: